barbaraport/address-consultation-api/README.md

 :heavy_check_mark: Calculate the fare

-:x: In case of failure from the external API (Via Cep API), return an informative message
+:heavy_check_mark: In case of failure from the external API (Via Cep API), return an informative message

 :heavy_check_mark: Valid zip code, but inexistent (example: 99999999)

-:x: In case of failure from the consultation API, return an informative message
+:heavy_check_mark: In case of failure from the consultation API, return an informative message

 :heavy_check_mark: Validation for digits quantity (example: "950100100")